← Help Center

 Select the correct client

-Results appear in pages of 10.
-Find the client and tap their row to open the confirmation screen.
+If no badge is shown, the client is active and available.
+Tap their row to open the confirmation screen.

 3